giltayar/bilt/docs/reference.md

    it does not look inside that package for another package, so nested packages are not supported in auto-discovery
    (although they are supported by specifying packages explicitly).
+* `buildConfiguration`: either the JSON of the build configuration (that builds the `packages`), or a string containing the path to the build configuration.
+If empty, will default to [the default build configuration built into Bilt](./build-configurations.md#the-default-build-configuration).
+* `jobs`: an object whose keys are `jobIds` (see [build configuration](./build-configurations.md)), and values are objects that define the default command line arguments for that job.
+* Other fields: any other field here is a default for the command line arguments that are common to all the build configurations (see [this section](#command-line-argument-defaults)) for more information.

 ### Command line argument defaults

 All command line arguments can be given defaults in this file.
-So if, for example, you do not want to run `npm audit fix`, include `"audit": false` in your `.biltrc.json`.
+If they are specific to a build configuration, they will be under the `jobs` property, as specified above, otherwise they will be at the top-level, as defined in "Other fields" above.

 If the command line argument has dashes in it (e.g. `dry-run`), convert it to camel case (e.g. `dryRun`) to use it for defaults in the `.biltrc.json`.